Here are some notes about cookies that I keep forgetting.

 Set-Cookie: access_token=secretpanda; HttpOnly;

-If you are using cookie for authentication, or using to transmit sensitive information, Secure or HttpOnly cookies alone still won’t cut it.
+This isn’t directly related to cookies, but if you are using cookie for authentication, or using to transmit sensitive information, here are some things to consider.

-A bad site could hide (with or without the site owner’s intention) XHR requests to force your browser into to issuing requests on user’s bank website (if he/she happens to be authenticated) to send money to attacker’s account.
+A bad site could hide (with or without the site owner’s intention) XHR requests to force your browser into to issuing requests on user’s bank website (if he/she happens to be authenticated) to send money to attacker’s account by transmitting user’s cookies.
 The bank website will think that it’s the user making such requests and happily execute them - especially if the bad site is trusted in bank site’s CORS (maybe they are under the same domain name?)

 Recommended mitigation is to do following.